malichao/CarND-Traffic-Sign-Classifier-Project/README.md

     Accuracy:  0.864

-### Output Top 5 Softmax Probabilities For Each Image Found on the Web
+### Output Top 5 Softmax Probabilities For Each Image

 ```python
 ##### Print out the top five softmax probabilities for the predictions on the German traffic sign images found on the web.